-The Megalesia…(in conjunction with another Spring Equinox festival called Hilaria) was the name the Romans gave to a week-long festival celebrating the Phrygian Goddess, Cybele and her eunuch Son/Lover Attis, a vegetation God that died at Winter and was resurrected at Spring.
+The Megalesia was a multi-week festival celebrating the Phrygian Goddess, Cybele and her eunuch Son/Lover Attis, a vegetation God that died at Winter and was resurrected at Spring.

 Romans brought the festival from Anatolia (modern-day Turkey).
 We have some reasonably complete records of the Roman Megalesia.
 However, time left us few records from the thousands of years She was worshiped in various forms in Anatolia.

 The Megalesia kicked off every year on April 4th and concluded April 10th.*

 To begin with, bright and early on the first morning of the Megalesia, the temple Priest/esses brought out a sacred silver image of Kybele riding in a chariot drawn by lions and paraded it through the city.
 The Corybantes, fully armed Priestess who danced wildly and clashed their swords and shields together, escorted the procession.
 They played drums, flutes, cymbals, and tambourines, making a great cacophony as they made their way through the city.
 The Greeks looked at these priestesses as half divine, half demonic entities who used sound like a psychic attack.